-Happy New Year, and welcome to 2018.
+Happy New Year!
 We tend to see the new year as an opportunity to make changes and pursue new goals.
 And often we accomplish these goals by doing small things, day in and day out, that add up over time.

 Why not kick off the new year with our 31 Days of Wellness challenge?